Get

 2. Boredom

-If your vet gives your kitty a clean bill of health and there’s nothing wrong with your cat—except you notice that they like to lounge around and occasionally try to eat tape—they might be bored.
+If a vet gives your kitty a clean bill of health and there’s nothing wrong with your cat—except you notice that they like to lounge around and occasionally try to eat tape—they might be bored.
 Try to interest them in a stimulating toy like something they can chase.
 Give yourself double points if it’s filled with catnip.
 Increase their physical activity through active playtime and enrich their environment to keep them occupied, by placing extra perches, cat trees, scratch posts, putting some feline-friendly music on, or giving them access to windows overlooking the yard so they can watch birds.

 3. Hunger or Nutritional Deficiencies

 Have you noticed any changes in your cat’s eating behaviors with their own food?
 If you’ve recently switched their diet, or they were rescued and malnourished before you adopted them, maybe they’re lacking in a vitamin or mineral.
 Another more common reason may be an underlying gastrointestinal issue that is causing malabsorption, meaning your cat may be eating a high-quality diet, but their intestines are not making the most of it due to a health problem.
-Always talk to your veterinarian if you don’t feel like your cat is thriving on their current food.
+Always talk to a veterinarian if you don’t feel like your cat is thriving on their current food.
 They can give you some pointers on what to look for to meet your individual cat’s needs.
 If your cat isn’t eating their food, they might be sick, so it would be worth taking a trip to the vet to make sure they’re okay.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!